lechugaa/dend-p2/README.md

 | `last_name`       | `text` |
 | `title`           | `text` |

 `PRIMARY KEY` is `(title, first_name, last_name)`.

-As we do not wish to record the number of times a user has listened to a song, but rather if they have or not, these fields are enough for the primary key and it helps us reduce the occupied space by this table.
+**Note:** This `PRIMARY KEY` might not result in a unique record for every log in the csv files, but given the nature of the query: to obtain a user first and last name if they have listened to a song, we do not need a unique record per csv line.
+What we need is only to remember every person that has listened a given song at least once.
+This is taken care by the table design.

 ## ETL Pipeline